Attempted burglary at Whanganui jewellers

 Police are making inquiries into an attempted burglary of a central Whanganui jewellery store.

-Police were called to J. Williams Jewellers on Victoria Ave at around 3.50am on Wednesday.
+Police were called to J. Williams Jewellers on Victoria Ave around 3.50am on Wednesday.

 The front windows were broken into but police said it didn’t appear anything was stolen.